Finding a balance between junkola and flowers

 - Butterfly gardens

 Kim Kick-Leifheit could have added a variety of mismatched Flea market items here, but she stuck to a farm implement theme, using a tall windmill, and pump.
-Di-Ellen Davenport planted this entire area with a fairy garden in mind, giving the space its own dreamy feel.
+Di-Ellen planted this entire area with a fairy garden in mind, giving the space its own dreamy feel.